 Benefits of Trataka and Candle Gazing

-Candle gazing has be used to improve memory and concentration.
+Candle gazing has been used to improve memory and concentration.
 It is used as a shatkarma because it eradicates fatigue and lethargy, allowing the yogi to feel light, focused, and proactive.

 Trataka kriya cleanses the cerebral cortex and has a balancing effect on the nervous system.
 It is said to be helpful for those who suffer from sleep disorders and insomnia.

-The Hatha Yoga texts indicate that this process develops intuition by activating the Ajna chakra (third eye chakra located at the eye brow center.
-The Ajna Chakra plays an important role in our ability to distinguish between the true reality and the illusions.
+The Hatha Yoga texts indicate that this process develops intuition by activating the Ajna chakra (third eye chakra located at the eyebrow center.
+The Ajna Chakra plays an important role in our ability to distinguish between true reality and illusions.

 Contraindications: Is Trataka Dangerous?

 As is the case with every spiritual practice, Trataka kriya is safe to practice for adults if done correctly.
 It is contraindicated for those who suffer from epilepsy, schizophrenia, migraines, and eye/vision problems such as Glaucoma.
 It is not advisable to perform Trataka when the mind is agitated, angry, or the person is experiencing a headache.